Ansible Vault vs HashiCorp Vault: which secret goes where

 HashiCorp Vault: secrets that live elsewhere

-When secrets must rotate, differ per environment, or be revoked centrally, they don't belong in your repo at all.
+When secrets must rotate, differ per environment, or be revoked centrally, they do not belong in your repo at all.
 Ansible can look them up from HashiCorp Vault at run time, so nothing sensitive is ever stored with the playbook.
+Database credentials with a ten-minute TTL, cloud keys scoped to a role, PKI certificates — all of these belong here.

 - hosts: prodvars:db_password: "{{ lookup('community.hashi_vault.hashi_vault','secret=database/creds/app:password') }}"tasks:- name: run migration with a freshly-leased credentialcommand: ./migrate.shenvironment:DB_PASS: "{{ db_password }}"